-Do Remember and teach children that the garbage disposal is NOT a garbage can.
-Don’t Put anything in the disposal that is not biodegradable food!
-Plastic, foil, cigarette butts, food wraps, disposable utensils and broken glass should never be put in the disposal!
+Do Remember and teach children that garbage disposal is NOT a garbage can.
+Don’t put anything in the disposal that is not biodegradable food!
+Plastic, foil, cigarette butts, food wraps, disposable utensils, and broken glass should never be put in the disposal!

 Do Grind up small pieces of citrus like oranges, limes, and lemons to combat odors in the disposal.
 Don’t Grind up stringy, starchy or fibrous food waste like corn husks, potato peels, celery, banana peel or other skins from fruits and veggies that can tangle up in the blades.

 Do Grind ice cubes to sharpen blades and scour off hardened greases.
 Or for extra odor control, freeze vinegar into ice cubes to also kill bacteria while grinding.
 Don’t forget to check periodically for leaks under the sink near the unit, and call your plumbing expert if you notice anything unusual to prevent a small problem from becoming a big and costly repair.